Nico-Shock/Arch-Linux-Helper-Script/README.md

 # Perfect Helper Script for Post Setup After an Arch Installation

+### **You can run this command to execute the script directly:**
-### ""curl -L "https://github.com/Nico-Shock/Arch-Linux-Helper-Script/releases/latest/download/Helper.v.1.0.2.sh" -o /tmp/Helper.sh && chmod +x /tmp/Helper.sh && /tmp/Helper.sh**
+`curl -L "https://github.com/Nico-Shock/Arch-Linux-Helper-Script/releases/latest/download/Helper.v.1.0.2.sh" -o /tmp/Helper.sh && chmod +x /tmp/Helper.sh && /tmp/Helper.sh`

 ## **What the Script Does**